This information is current as of July 21, 2022. Tuberculosis testing is no longer required for cattle from Indiana.

 The import regulations for Michigan's MA Zone are the same for the World Dairy Expo as they are for other cattle imports, with the exception of the show-only statement (see item 1 below):

 - Each animal must be officially identified via a USDA 840 tag (RFID or visual) or a Canadian AIN RFID 124 tag.
-Manufacturer coded RFID tags (a 15 digit number with the first three digits in the 900 series, such as 982 or 985) are acceptable if applied prior to March 11, 2015.
+Manufacturer coded RFID tags (a 15-digit number with the first three digits in the 900 series, such as 982 or 985) are acceptable if applied prior to March 11, 2015.
 There is no age or sexual status exemption for the ID requirement.

 - Tuberculosis: Each animal must have a negative individual TB test within 60 days before the date of import and originate from a herd that has had a negative whole-herd TB test for all animals one year and older within the last 12 months.
-The injection dates of both tests must be written clearly on both the import permit application form (see #4) and the CVI.
+The injection dates of both tests must be written clearly on the CVI.
+There is no age or sexual status exemption for the TB test requirement.

 - A brucellosis test, vaccination or statement is not required at this time.